 ‘Have you brought some in your bag?’ three young professional women ask me after criticizing the trend.
 They are clearly disappointed I have not.

 Men, on the other hand, are more overtly opposed to cheveux naturels, which they blame for causing tensions in relationships and even marital break-ups.
 They accuse women of having misplaced priorities, of putting their desire for hair before the need to feed their families and of a selfish obsession with looking beautiful.
 Some stress the importance of challenging Euro-American beauty norms by rejecting skin-lightening products and hair extensions.

-These hair styles demonstrate not so much the love of the natural as the capacity to transcend it.
 Yet their attitudes are perhaps more ambiguous than their words suggest.
 Some men undoubtedly get pleasure from the glamour of being associated with women who wear cheveux naturels and are willing to woo women with the offer of it.
 As Muza remarks coolly, ‘Men may say they don’t like it and of course they hate the cost but they are attracted to the look of cheveux naturels.’